 So, if you already have a family doctor and think you may want to continue to see them, check with them to see if they can provide you the right care.

-Choosing between an OB-GYN and midwife for pregnancy care: What to consider
+Choosing an OB-GYN or midwife for pregnancy care: What to consider

 Choosing who to trust with your pregnancy care and child’s birth is a very personal decision.
 Your goals, preferences, and health and safety should all be top of mind.
 Here are some things to consider as you weigh your options.